git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

     $ if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | \
       entr -c go test ./...; else go test ./...; fi

-If the project is a team or open source project where a user may be trying that command for the first time, but missing a require software package, we can give a helpful message.
+If the project is a team or open source project where a user never used the command before, and could missing a required software package, we can give a helpful message.
 This shows a notice to the user to install entr if not installed on the system: